Kramer earns Navy Civilian Service Commendation Award

-A Charleston, South Carolina, native was recently awarded Naval Information Warfare Center (NIWC) Atlantic's Navy Civilian Service Commendation Award.
+A local man was recently awarded Naval Information Warfare Center (NIWC) Atlantic’s Navy Civilian Service Commendation Award.

 Charles Kramer is a 1983 Bishop England High School graduate and a 1987 United States Naval Academy graduate.
 Today, Kramer serves as an emergency manager.